overturetool/overture/documentation/examples/VDMSL/crossword/README.txt

+ï»¿
-This tutorial example is taken out of a VDM course given to the students of the Diplôme d'Etudes Supérieures Spécialisées en Génie Informatique (5th year) at the Université Joseph Fourier.
+This tutorial example is taken out of a VDM course given to the students of the DiplÃ´me d'Etudes SupÃ©rieures SpÃ©cialisÃ©es en GÃ©nie Informatique (5th year) at the UniversitÃ© Joseph Fourier.
 This example uses the implicit style of specification of VDM-SL and thus may not be executed with the Overture debugger.